-• You are prescribed a drug in pill form that must be taken only on the last five days of each month.
+- You are prescribed a drug in pill form that must be taken only on the last five days of each month.
 A 90-day supply would be fifteen pills, the number of pills you must take during a three-month period.

-• You are prescribed a 30-day supply with two refills.
-The mail order pharmacy will fill the prescription in the quantity specified by the Provider, in this case 30 days, and will not send you a 90-day supply.
-You owe the 90-day copayment even though a 30-day supply has been dispensed.

-• You are prescribed a 30-day supply of a drug that is packaged in less than 30-day quantity, for example, a 28-day supply.
+You owe the 90-day copayment even though the supply dispensed is fifteen pills. - You are prescribed a 30-day supply with two refills.
+The contracted pharmacy will fill the prescription in the quantity specified by the Provider, in this case 30 days, and will not send you a 90-day supply.
+You owe the 30-day. - You are prescribed a 30-day supply of a drug that is packaged in less than 30-day quantity, for example, a 28-day supply.
 The pharmacy will fill the prescription by providing you a 28-day supply.
-You owe the 90-day copayment.
+You owe the 30-day copayment.
 If you are prescribed a 90-day supply, the pharmacy would fill the prescription by giving you three packages each containing a 28-day supply of the drug.
-Again, you would owe a 90-day copayment for the 84-day supply.
+You would owe a 90-day copayment for the 84-day supply.